qooxdoo/qooxdoo/docs/development/howto/using_non_qx_libs.md

     This will assure the lib is loaded in source and build versions of your app before your code starts.
 You can now code happily against PonyChart's API.

-Wrapping the third-party code in an own %{qooxdoo} library
+Wrapping the third-party code in an own qooxdoo library
 ----------------------------------------------------------

 There is a more elaborate way to use an external %{JS} package, by wrapping it in its own qooxdoo library.
 Although more work, this has some advantages: